 |

-- Contains hydroxypropyl-β-cyclodextrin, which may accumulate in patients with renal impairment and has the potential to cause renal toxicity
+- Contains hydroxypropyl-β-cyclodextrin, which may accumulate in people with renal impairment and has the potential to cause renal toxicity

 |